-We’re back in Canada from our trip to Napa – and you know what that means!
-TAXES!
+We’re back in Canada from our trip to Napa – and you know what that means.
+Taxes and duties on alcohol at the border.

-Coming back to Miner Family, I’m full of pleasant memories – thief tasting, Cory’s knowledgeable tour and the extensive caves.
+Coming back to the Miner Family Vineyards though, I’m full of pleasant memories – thief tasting, Cory’s knowledgeable tour and the extensive caves.
 So, I’ll concentrate on those and focus on the beauty of this seriously tasty wine.

-Clear and bright, deep purple and legs noted – even in the paper cup.
-(I know, I know – I’m drinking this surreptitiously on the BC Ferry to Saltspring Island with Alison).
+Clear and bright, it has deep purple and even legs – even in the paper cup.
+We chose to drink this surreptitiously on the BC Ferry between Vancouver and Saltspring Island.

-On the nose, clean with medium plus intense aromas of cassis, black Damson plums, black cherry and sweet vanilla and clove.
-A developing wine.
+On the nose, it’s young with intense aromas of cassis, black Damson plums, black cherry, sweet vanilla and clove.

 The palate is dry with medium acidity on the back end and dusty tannins.
-Medium alcohol and medium body go along with a medium plus flavour concentration of deep, dark boysenberries, cassis and ripe purple plums.
+Flavours show concentrated deep, dark boysenberries, cassis and ripe purple plums.
 Some Licorice All Sorts, cigar box, black spice and vanilla complement the fruit.
-The finish is long on this a very good wine.
+The finish is long on this WSET Very Good wine.

 It’s so comforting to know that the taxes I just paid on this wine are subsidizing the ferry on which I’m drinking said-wine.
 Oh Canada.